Alfreyy5/vscode-docs/docs/languages/powershell.md

 The Microsoft [PowerShell][27] extension for Visual Studio Code (VS Code) provides rich language support and capabilities such as syntax completions, definition tracking, and linting for PowerShell.
-The extension should work anywhere VS Code itself and PowerShell Core 7.2 or higher is [supported][14].
+The extension should work anywhere VS Code itself and PowerShell Core 7.2 or higher is[14].
 For Windows PowerShell, only version 5.1 is supported and only on a best-effort basis.
 PowerShell Core 6, 7.0, and 7.1 have reached end-of-support.
 We test the following
 configurations: